jpeg-aic/dataset-BTC-PTC-24/README_BTC.md

 For detailed information about the BTC experiment, see: [Link to the paper will be added here]

-The study was conducted on Amazon Mechanical Turk from January 4 to January 10, 2024.
+The study was conducted on Amazon Mechanical Turk (MTurk) from January 4 to January 10, 2024.
 The data includes responses from crowd workers to triplets of images with boosted distortions, as well as demographic information about the workers.

 ## Files in the Repository